microsoft/powercat-business-approvals-kit/Workshop/docs/connector-setup.md

 6. Under "Redirect URI," select "Web" and enter the following URL: `https://global.consent.azure-apim.net/redirect` as a place holder.
 We will update this value later using information from the custom connector security tab.
 7. Select "Register" button to create your application.

+## App Registration Permissions

+To make sure your application has the necessary permissions

+1. Open the Microsoft Entra application registration you have created
+2. Select **API Permissions** from the left navigation
+3. Under API permission, select Add a permission and choose Dynamic CRM.
+4. Choose Delegated permission and select user_impersonation.
+5. Select Add Permissions.
+6. Follow [Grant Admin Consent](https://learn.microsoft.com/entra/identity/enterprise-apps/grant-admin-consent?pivots=portal) to grant administration consent to the application

+## Collect App Registration Information

 Once you've created your application, you'll need to gather a few pieces of information to use in your custom connector:

 1. Application (client) ID: This is the unique identifier for your application.
 You can find it on the "Overview" page of your application in the Azure portal.